-In order to be exempt from a semester test, a student must have an "A-" or better for both quarters in that class for the semester.
+Teachers are not required to offer exemptions to semester tests.
+Exemptions may be offered to students who have an "A-" or better for both quarters in that class for the semester.
 Teachers are to make no exceptions to this policy.